Felix B. Chang

 Areas of Interest: Antitrust, Comparative Law, Financial Institutions, Trusts and Estates

 Professor Chang’s scholarship focuses on financial reform, particularly the intersections of financial regulation and antitrust.
-In this area, he has written on bank tying activities, derivatives clearinghouses, and the balance between antitrust and regulation after Dodd-Frank.
+In this area, he has written on bank tying activities, derivatives clearinghouses, and the balance between antitrust and regulation.

-At the College of Law, Professor Chang serves as Co-Director of the Corporate Law Center and Director of the Corporate Law Concentration.
+At the College of Law, Professor Chang serves as Associate Dean of Faculty, Co-Director of the Corporate Law Center, and Director of the Corporate Law Concentration.
 Previously, he directed the Institute for the Global Practice of Law, which designed training programs for attorneys from around the world.

 Professor Chang has received the Goldman Prize for Excellence in Teaching and the University Award for Faculty Excellence.
 He teaches business-related courses (agency & partnership, antitrust, corporations, and securities regulation), as well as trusts and estates.